Cancer happens when cells divide and multiply much faster

 Many types of chemo drugs are known to cause nausea, vomiting, loss of appetite,

-or ease a lot of these symptoms.
-It's also common for teens to find that their taste
+can prevent or ease a lot of these symptoms.
+It's also common for teens to find that

-preferences change while on chemo (like being unable to tolerate some smells or textures,
+their taste preferences change while on chemo (like being unable to tolerate some

 If your appetite wanes, try eating several small servings of something rather than